maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this lecture, I covered the following topics and proved some theorems including:

-- Basic notions of graph theory
+- Basic notions of graph theory.
-- Generating sets of a group and group presentations
+- Generating sets of a group and group presentations.
-- Cayley graphs with respect to generating sets
+- Cayley graphs with respect to generating sets.
-- Definition of Free groups
+- Definition of Free groups.
-- Group Action on Trees $\left(\mathbb{F}_2 \text{ acts on } \Gamma(G, S) \right)$
+- Group Action on Trees $\left(\mathbb{F}_2 \text{ acts on } \Gamma(G, S) \right)$.
-- Review of group actions and the induced homomorphism
+- Review of group actions and the induced homomorphism.
-- Types of group actions, focusing on isometric actions on metric spaces
+- Types of group actions, focusing on isometric actions on metric spaces.
-- Isometric and free group actions on $\mathbb{R}^n$ $\implies$ torsion-free
+- Isometric and free group actions on $\mathbb{R}^n$ $\implies$ torsion-free.
-- Brief Idea for the proof of Nielsen–Schreier Theorem
+- Brief Idea for the proof of Nielsen–Schreier Theorem.

 **Lecture Notes**: [Download](https://github.com/maltreanungkur/web/raw/main/documents/GGT_Lec3.pdf)<br>